Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Introduction

 The test problem we want to consider is defined as follows.
 Let $\{(X_i, Y_i)\}_{i=1}^n$ be an i.i.d.\ sample of covariates and response variables with distribution function $H$ for $X$ and conditional density function $f(\,\cdot\,|x)$ for $Y$ given $X=x$ with respect to a $\sigma$-finite measure $\nu$.
 We want to create a test for

 where

 defines the set of admissible parameters.
 If $H_0$ holds, we denote the true distribution parameter by $\vt_0$.
-Note that, as opposed to classical regression which merely assumes a model for the conditional mean $m(x) = \expec{Y|X=x}$, we consider a model for the whole distribution of $Y$ given $X$.
-This enables us to not only predict the value of $Y$ for some new feature vector $X$ but, for example, also provide a confidence band for the estimate. \citet{kneib2023rage} offer a thorough investigation of distributional regression models, advocating for their superiority compared to mean regression and discussing the four currently most prominent model classes.
+Note that, as opposed to classical regression, which merely assumes a model for the conditional mean $m(x) = \expec{Y|X=x}$, we consider a model for the whole distribution of $Y$ given $X$.
+This enables us not only to predict the value of $Y$ for a new feature vector $X$ but also, for example, to provide a confidence band for the estimate. \citet{kneib2023rage} offers a thorough investigation of distributional regression models, advocating for their superiority compared to mean regression and discussing the four currently most prominent model classes.

 The literature on goodness-of-fit tests for conditional distributions and related model checks for parametric families of regression functions is very extensive.
 The methods can be categorized into two general approaches, namely those that make use of nonparametric kernel estimators and those that do not.
 Representatives of the former class are, for example, given in \citet{rodriguez1998testing, zheng2000consistent, fan2006nonparametric, pardo2007goodness, cao2008goodness, ducharme2012omnibus}.
 Since methods of this type suffer from the problem of choosing an appropriate smoothing parameter, we suggest a model check that falls into the second category and compare it to other representatives of this class.